DesignSystemsOSS/eccentrictouch/.github/ISSUE_TEMPLATE/community_joining.md

 ---
-name: Project Maintainer Request
+name: Community Joining Request
-about: Become a Project Maintainer of the eccentrictouch by The DesignSystems
+about: Become a Member of  The DesignSystems
 title: ''
 labels: ''
 assignees: ''